apache/skywalking/apm-collector/apm-collector-thirdparty-receiver/receiver-zipkin/docs/README.md

     host: localhost
     port: 9411
     contextPath: /
-    expireTime: 1  # Unit is minute
+    expireTime: 20  # Unit is seconds
     maxCacheSize: 1000000  # The number of traces in buffer
 ```